pablo-benito/SOWFA-installation/README.md

 Then you have to declare the location of the libraries and headers of the different libraries needed by OpenFAST: libhdf5, yaml-cpp.

-For the HDF5 library, as we indicated in [**Requirements**](#requirements) section of this document, we used the *serial* version that comes with Ubuntu 16.04.3 LTS.
+For the HDF5 library, as we indicated in [**Requirements**](#requirements) section of this document, we used the *serial* version that comes with Ubuntu 16.04/18.04.
 Once installed, the libraries and development headers can be located in `/usr/lib/x86_64-linux-gnu/hdf5/serial`.

 The Yaml-cpp library was also installed through the package manager, and the root location of the libraries and headers is, therefore, `/usr/`.